limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-6](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-6.png)

+It's almost as if one thing leads to another.

 To read `/home/stefano/tools/qsub` and to study it in greater detail, I need to be `pinky` or `www-data`.
 Since I don't know `pinky`'s password, the other way is to edit any of the `.php` files in `/var/www` (the home directory of `www-data`) where `stefano` has permission to write.

 ```